 Rhiannon Dixon: A Year Of Frustration & Evolution

-Rhiannon Dixon had hoped this year would have seen a different type of fight, and plenty of them.
+Rhiannon Dixon had hoped 2020 would have seen a different type of fight, and plenty of them.
 Two fights into her professional career, unbeaten and looking to build further on the promise she showed in 2019.
 Dixon promised plenty, more wins seemed certain to follow.

 But in March everything changed, the world shut up shop, Dixon saw her scheduled fight the same month fall foul of the pandemic that was sweeping the globe.

 Dixon turned to the day job, a pharmacist at a local hospital, her fight was now on the front line.
 The job she loves because it makes her feel she is making a difference became the immediate focus.
 A different kind of danger, another battle to fight, the evening claps showed gratitude, but she craved another form of applause.